MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 In this chapter, you will learn how to create a help page and an example network.
 For hands-on training, we will use the macro module `Filter`, which was created in the [previous chapter](tutorials/basicmechanisms/macromodules/globalmacromodules).

 Depending on the way the macro module was created, the default help page and example network might or might not exist.
-In the case they exist, the help page only contains information about module inpunts and outputs as well as module fields.
+In the case they exist, the help page only contains information about module inputs and outputs as well as module fields.
 The example network only contains the macro module itself.
 Both, the help page and the example network, can be created and edited after module creation.

 ## Steps to Do
 ### Creation of Help Files Using MeVisLab MATE